brainfucksec/neovim-lua/README.md

 ## Disclaimer

 * This configuration is in development version.
 See: `Version` on [init.lua](nvim/init.lua) file.

-* The configuration is being migrated from VimL (Vim Script) to Lua.

 * As all my setups I try to follow the [KISS](https://en.wikipedia.org/wiki/KISS_principle) principle, probably some concepts may not be valid for everyone, then feel free to take what you need but don't install anything without checking first!
 ---